SerenaAnalystQ/SerenaAnalystQ/README.md

 ## 👨‍💻 About Me

-I’m **Serena Zhou**, a **Data Analyst** passionate about transforming complex data into actionable insights.
+Hey, This is **Serena**, a **Data Analyst** passionate about transforming complex data into actionable insights.
 With hands-on expertise in **SQL, Excel, Python, Tableau and R**, I help organizations to take smarter decisions, and achieve measurable growth.

 ---